rdtyagi07/30-days-of-code/README.md

 ### Day 3: Nov 10, 2020

 **Today's Progress**: Took some time off now back on track.
-Completed Day 2 using Python.
+Completed Day 2 and Day 3 using Python.